codenvibes/CS/08 TOOLS/BURP SUITE/THM - BURP SUITE THE BASICS.md

 - **Logs and History:** The captured requests can be viewed in the **HTTP history** and **WebSockets history** sub-tabs, allowing for retrospective analysis and sending the requests to other Burp modules as needed.
     ![](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d9e176315f8850e719252ed/room-content/8d5388b41dc847d2af38acf7ef4b116c.png)

     Proxy-specific options can be accessed by clicking the **Proxy settings** button.
-These options provide extensive control over the Proxy’s behaviour and functionality.
-Familiarise yourself with these options to optimize your Burp Proxy usage.
+These options provide extensive control over the Proxy’s behavior and functionality.
+Familiarize yourself with these options to optimize your Burp Proxy usage.

 #### Some Notable Features in the Proxy Settings

 - **Response Interception:** By default, the proxy does not intercept server responses unless explicitly requested on a per-request basis.
 The "Intercept responses based on the following rules" checkbox, along with the defined rules, allows for a more flexible response interception.
     ![](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d9e176315f8850e719252ed/room-content/e24fd91064186b78014d6afd773d60f3.png)

 - **Match and Replace:** The "Match and Replace" section in the **Proxy settings** enables the use of regular expressions (regex) to modify incoming and outgoing requests.
 This feature allows for dynamic changes, such as modifying the user agent or manipulating cookies.

 Take the time to explore and experiment with the Proxy options, as this will enhance your understanding and proficiency with the tool.
 <div align="center">